-I hope that every person who faces deep pain, loss, and confusion find the truth of these verses.
+I hope that every person who faces deep pain, loss, and confusion finds the beauty of the truth of these verses for themselves.
 God hears the pain and the anger we experience and express through words.
-And, when there are not words strong enough to express the level of pain in our hearts, He sees the tears and hears the groans of our hearts and the Spirit's prayers being poured out on our behalf.
+And, when there are not words strong enough to express the deep pain in our hearts, He sees the tears and hears the silent groans of our hearts and the Spirit's prayers being poured out on our behalf.

-Sometimes in our culture we want to play down the emotions people have, but I believe God is every bit as concerned about our hearts and the emotions we are experiencing as He is about the thoughts we are thinking and the words we are speaking.
+Sometimes we want to play down our emotions, but I believe God is every bit as concerned about our hearts and the emotions we experience as He is about the thoughts we think and the words we speak.
 The cries of the cross are proof of that.
 I believe our God is big enough to handle the emotions we feel and loving enough to help us manage them with His truth.
 Maybe that is why Paul wrote, "That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death."

-I am at a different place in my life and still striving to use godly speech, trusting that if I can't find a word powerful enough to convey my fear, sorrow, grief, or anger, that I can trust that God sees how deep those things run in me.
+I am at a different place in my life and still striving to use godly speech, trusting that if I can't find a word powerful enough to convey my fear, sorrow, grief, or anger, that I can trust that God sees how deep those things can run in me.
 And, at the times I feel alone and desperate to be heard, I can still draw on that mountaintop dream in which I cry out to Him with my heart and let the Spirit intercede for me.
 He knows my heart and He knows what I need even more than I do.
-I don't want my grandkids to think of me as a potty mouth grandma, I want them to remember me as a "Jam" who spoke words that blessed and drew their hearts toward God in every situation.
+I don't want my grandkids to think of me as a potty-mouthed grandma, I want them to remember me as a "Jam" who spoke words that blessed and drew their hearts toward the heart of God.